caner-cetin/code-cansu-dev/frontend/public/readme.md

   - anime girl companion, can be disabled from settings.
   - she will always react to your submissions, and will react to your code upon one second inactivity in typing.
   - planning text to speech
+- updated
+  - language list is in now alphabetical order
 - removed
   - my own sanity
 ### 2024-11-1